-- Improvement of human well-being without fossil fuels. - Equitable access to energy for all, including the two billion people without access to electricity in current fossil dependence. - Respect for nature's limits: not using more resources than the earth can provide us with. - Phasing out dirty and dangerous energy sources like fossil fuel and nuclear power. - Use of proven and existing renewable energy.
+- Improvement of human well-being without fossil fuels. - Equitable access to energy for all, including the two billion people without access to electricity who are currently dependent on fossil fuels. - Respect for nature's limits: not using more resources than the earth can provide us with. - Phasing out dirty and dangerous energy sources like fossil fuel and nuclear power. - Use of proven and existing renewable energy.